CNR-Area-Bologna-Dario-Nobili-Library/talaria/README.md

 The flag `-i` asks the user to input the new password.
 If you want to automatically generate the password remove the flag `-i`.
 After changing the password store in the constant `ELASTIC_PASSWORD`, in your .env file.

-You can access Elasticsearch server by opening `https://${API_DOMAIN}:9200`, this page is protected by HTTP Basic Auth, so you've to login with user: `elastic` and the password stored in the constant `ELASTIC_PASSWORD`.
+You can access Elasticsearch server by navigating to `https://${API_DOMAIN}:9200`, this page is protected by HTTP Basic Auth, so you've to login with user: `elastic` and the password stored in the constant `ELASTIC_PASSWORD`.

 ### FILE STORAGE